ntsmk/ntsmk/README.md

 👋 Hello, I’m **Nat (@ntsmk)** — a passionate tech explorer bridging the worlds of Python, AI, and Data Analytics.

-🌱 Currently diving deep into **Python programming**, sharpening my backend development skills and cloud expertise (GCP/AWS).
+🌱 Currently diving deep into **Python programming**, sharpening my backend development skills and cloud expertise.

 🤖 Enthusiastic about leveraging **Artificial Intelligence** and **Data Analytics** to build smart, impactful solutions.